creativetech123/exam/README.md

 - It can difficult the corresponding mapping to Java objects.
 - It can't express the entire domain model at glance.
+- This model has some indexes.
+This means that heavy writing or updating operations can slow down database performance.

 5. Having the following query: